 I did both within a year.
 I was the only kid in school who had his own business.

-Nearly every penny I earned when right into the business.
+Nearly every penny I earned went right into the business.
 I was no longer only paying for props, books, classes and lectures, but I was also paying for advertising, staging equipment, sound equipment and more.

 Thank you for reading!